prateem/Trace/README.md

 Trace will iterate through the views in a given `View` hierarchy and create silhouettes based on whether or not the View implements the interface `Traceable`:

-If a View does implement `Traceable`, Trace will create a silhouette from the result of `Path` object returned by the `Traceable.trace` call.
+* If a View does implement `Traceable`, Trace will create a silhouette from the result of the `Path` object returned by the `Traceable.trace` call.

-If a View does not implement the `Traceable` interface, Trace will try to use the user-provided `TraceDelegate`, if one was supplied.
+* If a View does not implement the `Traceable` interface, Trace will try to use the user-provided `TraceDelegate`, if one was supplied.
 If a delegate isn't provided or if `TraceDelegate.handle` does not return true, then Trace will hand-off to the `DefaultTraceDelegate`.
 The default delegate will handle some basic views elegantly but otherwise utilizes rounded rectangles to create a silhouette based on the boundaries of the view.

 If the lambda `shouldExcludeView` is defined and returns true for a given View, it will be ignored and not drawn.
-Said lambda can be specified when calling [TraceContainer.startShimmer] or when identifying the target for tracing via [Trace.of].
+Said lambda can be specified when calling `TraceContainer.startShimmer` or when identifying the target for tracing via `Trace.of`.

+Additionally, `Trace` instances can have their shimmer animations synchronized by the use of a `ShimmerSynchronizer` - which can be designated either through `TraceContainer.startShimmer` or `Trace.syncWith`.

 #### Important Notes:
 * `Trace` uses a `Path` object with fill type `WINDING` (non-zero).
 Thus, please